kube-hetzner/terraform-hcloud-kube-hetzner/README.md

 Once the Cluster is up and running, you can easily customize many components like Traefik, Nginx, Rancher, Cilium, Cert-Manager and Longhorn by using HelmChartConfig definitions.
 See the [examples](https://github.com/kube-hetzner/terraform-hcloud-kube-hetzner#examples) section, for more information.

-For other components like Calico and Kured (which uses manifests), we automatically save a `kustomization_backup.yaml` file in the root of your module during the deploy, so you can use that as a starting point.
+For other components like Calico and Kured (which uses manifests), we automatically save a `kustomization_backup.yaml` file in the root of your module during the deployment, so you can use that as a starting point.
 This is also useful when creating the HelmChartConfig definitions, as both HelmChart and HelmChartConfig definitions are very similar.

 ## Adding Extras